Lessons

 Lessons are available for:

-• Teenagers
+• Teenagers (small groups)

-• Adults
+• Adults (one-to-one)

 Teenagers and adults attend separate sessions.

 Sessions can suit learners who find traditional music education challenging, including some neurodivergent learners or those who experience social anxiety.
-Group sizes are small and the pace is gentle.

 If you’re unsure whether the sessions would be a good fit, we’re very happy to talk things through before booking.